thiagodsaraujo/desafio-uberemailsend/README.md

 API Endpoints
 The API provides the following endpoints:

-* GET EMAIL
+## :email:  GET EMAIL

-- POST /api/email/send - Send a e-mail from your sender to the destination
+* POST /api/email/send - Send a e-mail from your sender to the destination

 - BODY